 Our Setup

 For our city builder, we have created a PrimaryDataAsset class called BuildMenuEntry, which represents an option the player can choose from the build menu (building/road/decoration).
+It contains all meta data required for the build menu, as well as a soft class pointer to an actor class.
 At game startup, we ask the Asset Manager which BuildMenuEntries it can find.
+We have a C++ subsystem that obscures this process and checks which buildings are unlocked to the player, but you can also use BP code to find all Primary Assets like this.

 FAssetRegistryModule& AssetRegistryModule = FModuleManager::LoadModuleChecked<FAssetRegistryModule>("AssetRegistry");